 Git - Git is a distributed revision control system similar to Subversion or CVS.
 You don't need Git to develop Ruby applications however I believe you will need Git to push your application to Heroku.
 Git is really gaining ground lately and I believe that saleforce.com is moving Code Share to github.com.

 Depending on your platform, Ruby may or may not be installed already.
 If you are using a somewhat newer Mac then Ruby should be installed.
-Open Terminal and type ruby –version.
-You should see something like the following.
+Open Terminal and type ruby --version.

 The current stable version of Ruby is 1.9.2 but I have 1.8.7 installed and it seems to be working fine for now.
 If you'd like to download a newer version you can do so from here.
 If you are on a PC, then you can use the RubyInstaller.
 (I actually just upgraded to 1.9.2 and followed the instructions for Snow Leopard (it was a painless intall) but there are also instructions for Leopard for those needing it.)

 Now that you have Ruby installed it's time to start getting serious.
 Ruby comes with a program called "Interactive Ruby" (IRB) that will show the results of any Ruby statements you provide it.
 Playing with Ruby using IRB like this is a great way to learn the language.
 To get started open Terminal and type irb.
 On Windows, open fxri from the Ruby section of your Start Menu.

 Now for the obligatory "Hello World".
 Type puts "Hello World" and hit enter.
 There you go.
 Your first Ruby program.